 Elsbeth seconded the motion.

-Discussed whether we need to name and authorize the members, and it was agreed that we should
+Discussed whether we need to name and authorize the members, and it was agreed that we should.

 Mary made a motion to amend Cathy’s motion to include the authorization of the Task Force members as Mary Hulett; Anna Waller; Marion Hirsch; Hank Rodenburg; Melissa Zemon; and Gary Giles.